Unity Remove Tag Now Cant Make It Again

 Here's a lawmaking breakdown:

-2. Again, this is the code that really performs the operation.
+, the brawl's scale needs to reset to avoid any error propagation.
+If the ball collides with another element earlier the animation ends, the kickoff scale will be incorrect, and, in the end, the "normal" size of the ball will be modified. - Again, this is the code that really performs the operation.
 This fourth dimension, however, you're scaling the GameObject instead of moving information technology.
-This scales the ball from its normal size (0.4) to 1.0 and back, thanks to the punch easing office.
+This scales the ball from its normal size (0.4) to 1.0 and back, thanks to the

 Press the Play button.
 Look at how nice the brawl behaves now: